Plea-Justice/plea-justice.github.io/Researcher Console/Documentation/Axios.md

 ```

-Described Method: (Simpler, not quite as broad)
+Described Method (Simpler, not quite as broad):
 [Resource on using Axios baseURL option](https://github.com/nuxt-community/axios-module/issues/134)

-Alternative: (More complicated, uses global environment)
+Alternative (More complicated, uses global environment):
 [Resource on using Axios plugin & env global](https://medium.com/from-zero-to-hero-of-free-web-development/vue-js-and-nuxt-js-quickstart-tutorial-part-3-c445c1a063ef)

+## Error Handling

+The vast majority of the research console relies on [axios error interceptors](https://axios.nuxtjs.org/helpers.html#interceptors), as most errors have the same outcome and this helps to prevent duplicate and/or poorly scoped code.

+this file can be found under `~/client/plugins/axios.js`